Searching for the closest value in a sorted vector with C++

 }

-The main function we are using here is std::lower_bound:
+Further, we are using std::lower_bound:

-auto iter_geq = std::lower_bound(
+const auto iter_geq = std::lower_bound(

 sorted_array.begin(),